Xilinx/mlir-aie/AIEDialect.md

 ```

 The `aie.objectFifo.release` operation releases the locks of the given number of objects
-in the objectFifo.
+in the `objectFifo`.
 The mode it releases the locks in is chosen based on the `port`
 (producer: release for read, consumer: release for write).

-This operation is then converted by the AIEObjectFifoStatefulTransformPass into useLock operations.
+This operation is then converted by the `AIEObjectFifoStatefulTransformPass` into `aie.useLock` operations.

 Example:
 ```
   AIE.objectFifo.release @of1 (Produce, 1)
 ```
-This operation releases the lock of the next object in the objectFifo named @of1 from producer port.
+This operation releases the lock of the next object in the `objectFifo` named `@of1` from producer port.

 #### Attributes: